 - Onto a large sheet of butcher paper or similar, pinch and pull small balls of sausage out of the casing, laying them so they stay slightly separate.
 Continue for all of the sausage.

 - Heat a large saute pan over medium heat.
-Heat second 1 T of olive oil in pan, then add shallots and garlic.
+Heat second 1 Tablespoon of olive oil in pan, then add shallots and garlic.
 Cook until soft, stirring every 30 seconds, then add sausage.
 Cook untouched until bottom side of sausage starts to brown, then stir.
 Continue cooking and stirring occasionally until the sausage is cooked through (@2-3 minutes depending on heat and size of sausage).

 - Add spaghetti squash strands to the sausage and continue cooking until heated (usually less than a minute.)

 - Remove from heat.
 Toss in Parmigiana Reggiano and oregano.
 Season with sea salt and fresh cracked pepper (remember the cheese will have a bit of "saltiness" to it already.)
 Serve immediately.